lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 bg_grad_stop
 ~~~~~~~~~~~~

-Set the point from which the background's gradient color should start.
+Set point from which background's gradient color should start.
 0 means to top/left side, 255 the bottom/right side, 128 the center, and so on

 .. raw:: html